Forugh Farrokhzad: Early life and career

+At the age of 16, she was married to satirist Parviz Shapour.
+She continued her education with painting and sewing classes and moved with her husband to Ahvaz.
+Her only child, a son named Kamyar Shapour (subject of The Return), was born a year later.

 "After her separation, and later her divorce (1954), from Parviz, she lost custody of her son because she had had several affairs.
 Her son Kamyar, whom she affectionately calls Kami, was taken away from her and brought up by Parviz and his family.
 Forugh was given very few visiting rights, and the child was brought up with the impression that his mother had abandoned him for poetry and the pursuit of her sexual pleasures.
 The thought of her son thinking that she willingly abandoned him was a source of great sorrow and constant torment for her."
 In September 1955, Farrokhzad was placed in a psychiatric clinic for a month following a nervous breakdown.